NetworkBlockDevice/nbd/doc/proto.md

     - 32 bits, length of name (unsigned); MUST be no larger than the reply packet header length - 4
-    - Name of the export, as expected by `NBD_OPT_EXPORT_NAME` (note that the length of name does NOT include a NUL terminator)
+    - String, name of the export, as expected by `NBD_OPT_EXPORT_NAME`
     - If length of name < (reply packet header length - 4), then the rest of the data contains some implementation-specific details about the export.
 This is not currently implemented, but future versions of nbd-server may send along some details about the export.
-Therefore, unless explicitly documented otherwise by a particular client request, this field is defined to be UTF-8 encoded data suitable for direct display to a human being; with no embedded or terminating NUL characters.
+Therefore, unless explicitly documented otherwise by a particular client request, this field is defined to be a string suitable for direct display to a human being.

-    The experimental `INFO` extension (see below) adds two client option requests where the extra data has a definition other than a UTF-8 message.
+    The experimental `INFO` extension (see below) adds two client option requests where the extra data has a definition other than a text string.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
-All error replies MAY have some data set, in which case that data is an error message in UTF-8 encoding suitable for display to the user, with no embedded or terminating NUL characters.
+All error replies MAY have some data set, in which case that data is an error message string suitable for display to the user.

 * `NBD_REP_ERR_UNSUP` (2^31 + 1)